 - The Order of the Phoenix from Harry Potter, which was La Résistance during the dark times when Voldemort and his Death Eaters were wreaking havoc.
-Once Voldemort returns (despite the vehement insistence of the Ostriches at the Ministry of Magic), the Order reforms... although it's only been 15 years, so the Order is primarily composed of its (surviving) original members.
+Once Voldemort returns (despite the vehement insistence of the Ministry of Magic), the Order reforms... although it's only been 15 years, so the Order is primarily composed of its (surviving) original members.

 - Done on a massive scale in Andrey Livadny's The History of the Galaxy, where the Confederacy of Suns and its military are dissolved after 1000 years for lack of external enemies and the desires of the colonies for self-governance.
 After just 20 years, humanity is attacked by a previously-unknown alien race bent on crippling and, possibly, wiping us out.
 It is up to a few soldiers, headed by four veterans of the Confederacy to defeat the overwhelming enemy and restore the Confederacy for common defense.
 One of them, a young woman, becomes the first President of the Confederacy, despite having no prior political or governing experience.
 Later novels show a rebuilt Confederacy after only a few years, its mildest back to full strength, despite many of the ships and Real Robots being scrapped at the end of the first one.